Kætø – Teasing the means of production

 By Emil Néné Rasmussen

 In the always peculiar legal world of the USA, a particularly odd system is set in motion almost every time someone is held in custody or otherwise detained.
 The system is called bail, and it is the procedure of letting the detained person pay a deposit to the court in return for being released until their trial.
-While the exact cost of this ...Læs resten
+While the exact cost of ...Læs resten

 Olivier Alary – Creating intimacy from purely digital sound